top of page

 Flow (Pull) Manufacturing

-The Toyota Production System and Demand Flow Manufacturing are based on this methodology.
-Production is designed using flow technology, DFT (Demand Flow Technology).
-It takes production and material pull systems to a mathematical foundation which can be applied to any industry or volume.
+DFT (Demand Flow Technology) takes production and material pull systems to a mathematical foundation that can be applied to any industry or volume.
 Production operations are balanced together into a mixed-model pull process.
 Quality is designed into each step and external inspection is greatly reduced or eliminated.
 Fabricated parts or assemblies are pulled into production as their consuming part or assembly requires them.
 Products go through the Flow process in minutes and hours of work content time, instead of the days and weeks it takes using the scheduling (push) methodology.
 Material is pulled internally to the plant and expanded to the supply chain.
-The ERP system is used to forecast long term supplier requirement with flexibility pull triggers in a short time period.
-The outdated ERP system is unnecessary in the production execution and there is no direct tie between the Demand-Driven Flow production and the supply chain forecasts.
-Double digit inventory turns are common and expected.

 bottom of page